PartlySaneStudios/partly-sane-skies/pages/commands.md

 ``/su``

 ### Description
-Gives you recomendations as to the most important skills to upgrade.
+Gives you recommendations as to the most important skills to upgrade.

 ### Usage